Isaac Newton Phelps Stokes: State Archive fire, 1911

 A fire started in the New York State Capitol at Albany in the early hours of March 29, 1911.
 The building housed the New York State Library, and it was feared that many historical documents were lost or damaged in the fire.
 The trustees of the New York Public Library asked I. N. Phelps Stokes to go to Albany and offer support.
 When he arrived he became involved with the salvage.
 He first surveyed the building to ensure it was safe for workers to enter.
 A preliminary inspection by Stokes and the archivist, Arnold Johan Ferdinand Van Laer, found that some documents still survived under the damage but urgent action was required to save them.
 Governor John Alden Dix arranged for soldiers to help and they formed a chain to carry salvaged papers and books to a place of safety.
 The fire continued to break out as they worked and to add to their problems the weather was so cold that water froze.
 It was estimated that 80 percent of the archive was lost in the fire.
 The night-watchman's body was also discovered in the rubble.

 Family

 Stokes was descended from New York merchants and bankers.
 His maternal grandfather, Isaac Newton Phelps, was born of farming stock and built his fortune from hardware and later banking.
-When he died in 1888 he left Stokes $100,000 dollars plus a part share in a legacy.
+When he died in 1888 he left Stokes $100,000 plus a part share in a legacy.
 His paternal grandfather, James Boulter Stokes, married Caroline, the daughter of Anson Greene Phelps and in doing so became the brother-in-law of William E. Dodge, Daniel James and Benjamin Bakewell Atterbury.
 All possessed of strong individualism but sharing a strong sense of social duty, driven by their religious beliefs.
 Many of their children and grandchildren were philanthropist, activists and missionaries.